2023 UEFA Super Cup: Original host selection

 The Ak Bars Arena in Kazan, Russia, was originally selected as the final host by the UEFA Executive Committee during their meeting in Amsterdam, Netherlands, on 2 March 2020.
 The Albanian Football Association also had bid for the match to be hosted in Tirana, but withdrew the candidature prior to the vote.

-The match would have been the first UEFA Super Cup to be held in Russia, and the second UEFA club competition final to be held in the city after the 2009 UEFA Women's Cup Final.
+The match would have been the first UEFA Super Cup to be held in Russia, and the second UEFA club competition final to be held in the city after the 2009 UEFA Women's Cup final.
 The stadium was previously a venue for the 2017 FIFA Confederations Cup, where it hosted three group stage matches and a semi-final, and the 2018 FIFA World Cup, where it hosted four group stage matches, a round of 16 fixture and a quarter-final.

 Relocation to Piraeus

-After the 2022 Russian invasion of Ukraine, it was uncertain whether the match would be played in Kazan.
-Russia was suspended from UEFA and FIFA competitions in February 2022, and the 2022 UEFA Champions League Final, scheduled for Saint Petersburg, was also relocated to Paris.
-Tatarian officials had called for UEFA to leave the competition in Kazan.
+After the Russian invasion of Ukraine, it was uncertain whether the match would be played in Kazan.
+Russia was suspended from UEFA and FIFA competitions in February 2022, and the 2022 UEFA Champions League final, scheduled to take place in Saint Petersburg, was also relocated to Paris.
+Tatarstan officials had called for UEFA to keep the competition in Kazan.

+This would be the second time a UEFA club competition final is hosted at the Karaiskakis Stadium in Athens after the 1971 European Cup Winners' Cup final.
+Prior to the relocation, Athens had been selected as one of the hosts for the 2024 UEFA Europa Conference League final at Agia Sophia Stadium.

-On 25 January 2023, the UEFA Executive Committee stripped Kazan of hosting rights, and relocated the match to the Karaiskakis Stadium in Piraeus, Greece.
+On 25 January 2023, the UEFA Executive Committee stripped Kazan of hosting rights and relocated the match to the Karaiskakis Stadium in Piraeus, Greece.

+Pre-match

+Officials

+On 14 August 2023, UEFA named French official François Letexier as the referee for the match.
+Letexier had been a FIFA referee since 2017 and previously worked as one of the assistant video assistant referees for the 2019 UEFA Super Cup.
+He was accompanied by fellow countrymen Cyril Mugnier and Mehdi Rahmouni as assistant referees, while Espen Eskås of Norway served as the fourth official.
+Compatriot Jérôme Brisard was selected as the video assistant referee (VAR), with fellow countrymen Eric Wattellier and Fedayi San of Switzerland serving as the assistant VAR officials.